Dashpot: Types

 The two most common types of dashpots are linear and rotary.

-Linear damper
+Linear dashpot

 Linear dashpots — or linear dampers — are used to exert a force opposite to a translation movement.
 They are generally specified by stroke (amount of linear displacement) and damping coefficient (force per velocity).

-Rotary damper
+Rotary dashpot

-Similarly, rotary dampers will tend to oppose any torque applied to them, in an amount proportional to their rotational speed.
+Similarly, rotary dashpots will tend to oppose any torque applied to them, in an amount proportional to their rotational speed.
 Their damping coefficients will usually be specified by torque per angular velocity.
 One can distinguish two kinds of viscous rotary dashpots: